 - in most enforcement appeals, within 28 days of the date the decision was issued, although the Courts can extend this period if they consider there is good reason to do so.

 4.4.
 Please see our separate advice notes about challenging other types of decisions, such as those relating to Rights of Way orders.

 Grounds for challenging the decision

 4.5.
 A decision cannot be challenged merely because someone disagrees with the Inspector’s decision.
 For a challenge to be successful you would have to satisfy the High Court that the Inspector made an error in law, e.g. misinterpreting or misapplying a policy or failing to take account of an important consideration.
-If a mistake has been made and the High Court considers it might have affected the outcome of the appeal it will quash the Inspector’s decision and return the appeal to the Planning Inspectorate for re-determination.
+If a mistake has been made and the High Court considers it might have affected the outcome of the appeal it will quash the Inspector’s decision and return the appeal to Planning and Environment Decisions Wales for re-determination.